 Rev. Eric Sherlock (Click to contact)

-Eric lives in Oakland with his husband, Matt and their black lab mix, Otto.
-When Eric is not at church or thinking about church, you can find him drinking coffee at Peet’s, running and hiking along the many trails in the Bay Area, exploring the Northern California coastline, and enjoying some of Sonoma and Napa wine countries famous wines.
+Eric shares a home with his husband, Matt, and their black lab/border collie mix, Otto.
+When Eric is not at church or thinking about church, you can find him drinking an Americano at a local coffee shop, running or hiking along the many trails of the Bay Area, exploring the Northern California coastline, and enjoying some of Sonoma and Napa wine countries’ famous wines.

 Rev. Todd Atkins-Whitley (Click to contact)